Aviah/one-click-django-docs/deployment.md

 Images, Media|No
 DB Schema|No

-If you commited changes to js or css since the last deplyoment:
+If you commited changes to javascript or css since the last deplyoment:

 	you@dev-machine$ fab deploy:True

-This will run the same as fab deploy, but will also run collectstatic.
+This will run the same as fab deploy, but will also run `collectstatic`.

-*Note: It's safe to deploy with collectstatic even if there is no change to js or css files.
-Collectstatic checks the static files, and if nothing changed it will keep the current files.*
+*Note: It's safe to deploy with `collectstatic` even if you didn't change any js or css file. `collectstatic` checks the static files, and if nothing changed it will keep the current files.*